Industrial participation promotes development work and security of supply in Finland

 As a rule the Member States are obliged to carry out their defence and security procurement through competition as specified in the EU’s Defence and Security Procurement Directive (2009/81/EC).
 Deviations from this principle are only allowed under the exceptions defined in Article 346 of the Treaty on the Functioning of the European Union (TFEU).
 Thus, Finland, too, entitled to make defence procurements that are essential for national security without complying with the provisions of the said directive and to follow national contract award procedures.
 In procurements of this type, an obligation to engage in industrial participation may thus remain a precondition.

 The necessity for and the extent of this obligation shall always be assessed in each individual case by the procurement authorities, and the justifications shall meet the conditions for the application of Article 346 TFEU.
-The rules on industrial participation from 2012 (rev. 25 April 2013 and 11 May 2017) apply to any such contracts concerning industrial participation.
+The rules on industrial participation from 2012 (rev. 25 April 2013, 11 May 2017 and 25 June 2018) apply to any such contracts concerning industrial participation.

 The compensation rules concerning Finland’s defence equipment procurement from 2002 apply to the industrial participation contracts currently in force.
 These procurements took place before the EU’s Defence and Security Procurement Directive entered into force and was implemented in Finland on 1 January 2012.